microsoft/code-with-engineering-playbook/design-reviews/decision-log/readme.md

     Example:

     > *Sampling will need to be configured in Application Insights so that it does not become overly-expensive when ingesting millions of messages, but also does not prevent capture of essential information.
-The team will need to only log what is agreed to be essential for monitoring as part of design reviews, to reduce noise and unneccesary levels of sampling.*
+The team will need to only log what is agreed to be essential for monitoring as part of design reviews, to reduce noise and unnecessary levels of sampling.*

 ### Where to store ADRs